Railgun-Community/waku-broadcaster-client/packages/web/README.md

-# RAILGUN Relayer Client with Waku networking layer
+# RAILGUN Broadcaster Client with Waku networking layer

 This package is meant specifically for browsers.